-PRE- AND POST-ARREST If you suspect you may be arrested, immediately acquire representation and don’t “wait and see what happens.”
+If you suspect you may be arrested, immediately acquire representation and don’t “wait and see what happens.”
 Why?
 A smart criminal defense attorney will strongly advise you NOT to make statements or answer questions if you are detained or arrested by police without an attorney present.
-And your retained attorney will also tell you that police cannot make deals with the prosecutor or judge if you’ll only tell them what they want to hear—it’s a trick.
+Your retained attorney will also tell you that police cannot make deals with the prosecutor or judge if you’ll only tell them what they want to hear—it’s a trick.
 If you listen to the advice your attorney gives you before an arrest, it can thwart the police and prosecution’s goals.

-PRELIMINARY HEARING After charges against you have been filed, a preliminary hearing will occur at a district magistrate where a local judge will decide whether your case will be held for state or federal court (in vernacular often referred to as “Big Court”).
-Depending upon the severity of your charges or evidence if it exists, an attorney may be able to convince the police and prosecutor to drop some or all the charges against you at the preliminary hearing.
-If it’s possible to resolve your case there, you can avoid going to Big Court where the stakes and risks are higher.
+After charges against you have been filed, a preliminary hearing will occur at a district magistrate, where a local judge will decide whether your case will be held for state or federal court (in vernacular, often referred to as “Big Court”).
+Depending upon the severity of your charges or evidence, if it exists, an attorney may be able to convince the police and prosecutor to drop some or all the charges against you at the preliminary hearing.
+If it’s possible to resolve your case there, you can avoid going to Big Court, where the stakes and risks are higher.
 Even if your case proceeds to a higher court, a competent attorney may be able to negotiate lesser charges at the preliminary hearing.

-FORMAL ARRAIGNMENT This hearing is the first step toward prosecution where your case is formally entered into the county, state or federal criminal court system, and your next court date is set.
+This hearing is the first step toward prosecution, where your case is formally entered into the county, state, or federal criminal court system, and your next court date is set.
 While you won’t appear before a judge at the formal arraignment, it gives your attorney another opportunity to review what you are facing and further negotiate with the district attorney assigned to your case.

-Even more important, between the time of your formal arraignment and your next court date, a pre-trial conference, your attorney can be able to develop a strategy to effectively build a strong case.
+Even more important, between the time of your formal arraignment and your next court date, a pre-trial conference, your attorney can be able to develop a strategy to build a strong case effectively.

-TRIAL If you wait to hire an attorney until immediately before your trial, there will be no time to put together a winning strategy and solid case.
+If you wait to hire an attorney until immediately before your trial, there will be no time to put together a winning strategy and solid case.
 For your defense lawyer to properly prepare on your behalf takes considerable time.
-The elements of effective case preparation may include evidence collection before it is lost, decays or disappears; ordering and reviewing police reports; witness location, interviews, and depositions; hiring investigators and crime reconstructionists and more.
+The elements of effective case preparation may include evidence collection before it is lost, decays, or disappears; ordering and reviewing police reports; witness location, interviews, and depositions; hiring investigators and crime deconstructionist; and more.

 Aggressive, Respected Criminal Defense Attorney Jeff Weeden Represents Defendants Within and Outside the Denver Metro

-A trusted advocate during his nearly 20 years representing those accused of crimes, attorney Weeden has represented clients throughout Colorado including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.
+A trusted advocate during his nearly 20 years representing those accused of crimes, Denver criminal attorney Weeden has represented clients throughout Colorado, including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties, and beyond.